Frontiers of sphere recognition in practice: A heuristic sphere recognition scheme

-In terms of complexity there is a fundamental difference between Gauss elimination over~$\QQ$ and the sketched type of Euclidean-Gaussian elimination over~$\ZZ$.
-In the rational case the computation time is bounded by a polynomial (in the size of the input matrix) since the growth of the coefficients can be controlled.
-This has been observed by Edmonds~\cite{Edmonds1967}.
-However, for the analogous operation over~$\ZZ$ neither the size of the coefficients nor the number of arithmetic operations in~$\ZZ$ is polynomially bounded.
-Kannan and Bachem~\cite{KannanBachem1979} gave the first polynomial time Smith normal form algorithm, which was later improved by Iliopoulos~\cite{Iliopoulos1989} and others.
+The \emph{Hasse diagram} of a simplicial complex $K$ is a directed graph with one node per face of $K$ and a directed arc $(\sigma,\tau)$ if the face $\sigma$ is contained in $\tau$ and $\dim\tau=\dim\sigma+1$.
+The non-zero coefficients in the $k$th boundary matrix, which maps $k$-faces to $(k{-}1)$-faces, bijectively correspond to the arcs $(\sigma,\tau)$ in the Hasse diagram for $k=\dim\tau$ (and thus $\dim\sigma=k-1$).
+By construction the Hasse diagram is an acyclic graph.

-While the modular approach is valid for matrices with arbitrary integer coefficients, simplicial boundary matrices have entries $1$, $-1$, and $0$ only.
-That is to say, in an arbitrary simplicial boundary matrix it is \emph{always} possible to perform at least a few Gauss elimination steps.
-Moreover, a typical boundary matrix is very sparse.
-If the matrix stays sparse during the elimination and if, additionally, one does not run out of unit coefficients too soon (such that it is possible to continue with elimination steps) an elimination based Smith normal form algorithm can be superior to the more sophisticated methods.
-This is why in practical applications elimination algorithms are often preferred.
-For a comprehensive survey, see Dumas et al~\cite{Dumas2003}.
+While the modular approach of \cite{KannanBachem1979} and \cite{Iliopoulos1989} is valid for matrices with arbitrary integer coefficients, simplicial boundary matrices have entries $1$, $-1$, and $0$ only.
+As a consequence, in an arbitrary simplicial boundary matrix it is \emph{always} possible to perform at least a few Gauss elimination steps.
+Moreover, a typical boundary matrix is sparse.
+If the matrix happens to stay sparse during the elimination and if, additionally, one does not run out of unit coefficients too soon (such that it is possible to continue with elimination steps), an elimination based Smith normal form algorithm can outperform the more sophisticated modular methods.
+This is why for computations of (simplicial) homology elimination algorithms are often preferred; cf.\ Dumas et al.~\cite{Dumas2003} for a survey.

-Each edge in a matching in the Hasse diagram corresponds to a non-zero coefficient in some boundary matrix and vice versa.
-If the matching is acyclic a sequence of Gauss elimination steps can be performed so that the Gauss steps performed first do not destroy the (unit) pivots required for the subsequent steps.
+A \emph{(partial) matching} in an arbitrary graph is a subset of the edges such that each node is covered at most once.
+In the Hasse diagram of $K$ a matching corresponds to a set of non-zero coefficients in some boundary matrices.
+Such a matching, $\mu$, is called \emph{acyclic} if reversing all arcs in $\mu$ (and keeping the arcs not in $\mu$) still gives an acyclic graph.
+It is easy to see that an acyclic matching in the Hasse diagram of $K$ yields a sequence of Gauss elimination steps that can be performed in any order without destroying the (unit) pivots required for the subsequent elimination steps.

-\begin{example} Figure~\ref{fig:RP2-boundary} shows the boundary matrices of $\RP^2_6$.
-The pivots corresponding to the acyclic matching from Figure~\ref{fig:RP2-Hasse} are marked.
-Using these pivots in an arbitrary order yields an elimination strategy for the computation of the homology modules. \end{example}
+\begin{example} Figure~\ref{fig:RP2-Hasse} shows an acyclic matching, $\mu$, in the Hasse diagram for $K=\RP^2_6$, which is the six-vertex triangulation of the real projective plane.
+Figure~\ref{fig:RP2-boundary} shows the corresponding boundary matrices.
+The pivots corresponding to $\mu$ are marked.
+Using these pivots in an arbitrary order yields an elimination strategy for the computation of the homology modules: